Growing Your Wealth

 Debt payoff versus investing

 Avalanche usually saves the most interest by attacking the highest rate first.
 Snowball starts with the smallest balance and can create motivation.
-The strongest plan is the one that gets finished.
+Both methods become more powerful when the old payment is rolled into the next target.
+Debt payoff is part of wealth building because it removes a guaranteed drag and frees cash for future goals.

 Housing and wealth